Other Invertebrates

 Wax

-Weight
+Weight and wings

 As with all insects the bumblebee has what is called an exoskeleton, i.e. its skeleton is on the outside and is made up of hard plates of chitin.
 Chitin is a nitrogenous polysaccharide insoluble in water, alcohol, dilute acids and digestive juices.
 So having an exoskeleton means that once a bumblebee has hatched out of its cocoon as an adult it cannot get any bigger.
 The muscles are attached to the inside of the plates.
 Humans have an endoskeleton, i.e. our skeleton is on the inside of our body and is made of bone.
 The muscles are attached to the bone, and because the skeleton is inside we can grow in size.

-The bumblebee's body has many adaptations to enable her to gather nectar and pollen more efficiently from flowers, to operate in temperatures that stop other pollinators working, and to defend herself and her nest mates.
+The bumblebee's body has many adaptations to enable her to gather nectar and pollen more efficiently from flowers, to operate in low temperatures that stop other pollinators working, and to defend herself and her nest mates.

 Bumblebees would die without flowers and many flowers would be unable to breed without bumblebees.
 Like most insects the bumblebee body can be divided into three main areas: